NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 The blade did a great job of breaking down wet snow, and it ejected well from the chute.
 It didn’t throw more than 40 feet like many models we tested, but it did throw a reasonable distance and cleared the space required for a 2-car driveway.
 We found that adding a layer of silicone chute lubricant helped to prevent clogging and kept it running smoothly.
 While users must manually adjust the chute angles, the electric chute rotation tabs were really nice for changing direction.
 They are quick and easy to access—among the best we have encountered.

 Other bonuses are the easy-to-fold handle for transportation and storage.
 It only requires a few seconds to prep for storage and it reassembles just as quickly.
-This snow blower is a good fit for small to moderate snow loads on paved surfaces.
-It certainly doesn’t compete with the bigger two-stage options, but it’s still a great pick for many shoppers.
+This is a good electric snow blower for small to moderate snow loads on paved surfaces.
+It’s not as robust as the bigger two-stage options, but it’s still a great pick.

-Get the DeWalt snow blower at The Home Depot.
+Get the DeWalt snow blower at Tractor Supply Co., Ace Hardware, or The Home Depot.

 Jump to Our Top Picks